 This organization established and updates The National Electrical Code (NEC).
-This code, first published in 1897, is used by Electricians the world over when installing the proper electrical outlets and receptacles in the home or industry setting.
-Since 1961 when the Rucker Manufacturing Company created GFCI Receptacles they have been the receptacle of choice in the home setting.
+This code, first published in 1897, is used by Electricians when installing electrical outlets and receptacles in residential or commercial setting.
 UL is just one of the organizations the NEC recognizes as an approved safety testing organization.

-There are some differences from year to year, but do not fret…If you have a GFCI Receptacle from the 2003 list it is safe to use in your home or office, just be sure to test it regularly (UL suggests doing it monthly).
-If you have an older Home or Office, you might want to change out the GFCI Receptacles to a newer version.
+There are some differences from year to year, but do not fret…If, for example, you have a GFCI Receptacle from the 2003 list it is safe to use in your home or office, just be sure to test it regularly (UL suggests doing it monthly).
+It is recommended that if you have an older home or office, that you change out the GFCI receptacles to a newer version.